Account settings and security

 *March 28th, 2023*

-To make sure that our platform continues to work flawlessly under load, thousands of test monitors have been created for a few days to expose any performance weakness.
-We could identify a few culprits in the way we calculated uptime average and stored monitoring results, that are now fixed.
+To make sure that the platform continues to work flawlessly under load, thousands of test monitors have been created for a few days to expose any performance weaknesses.
+A few culprits were identified in how uptime averages were calculated and monitoring results stored, and those issues are now fixed.

 On older monitors, the statistic page could take up to a second to show, which is not on par with the rest of the platform in terms of performance.
 It has been improved and should now be displayed in under 100ms.